DanGabArc/EfficientNet-based-AI-classificator-for-Oxford-dataset/README.md

 Usage is straightforward: prepare your dataset with train and valid folders, install dependencies, and run the training script.

-If you want to use or modify it, don't forget to download original dataset: https://www.kaggle.com/datasets/waseemalastal/the-oxford-flowers-102-dataset
+Don't forget to download original dataset and change folder pathes after download: https://www.kaggle.com/datasets/waseemalastal/the-oxford-flowers-102-dataset